RajeshHsejar27/RajeshHsejar27/README.md

 This is a live Day and Date webpage.
 [Click here to go to my website](https://immense-ravine-49602.herokuapp.com/)

-This is a webpage that adds two numbers and displays result.
+This is a webpage that performs DMAS operations between two input numbers and displays result.
 [Click here to go to my website](https://shielded-depths-38197.herokuapp.com/)

 This is a webpage which give LIVE WEATHER condition of the user input city!